-Madhurima Nundy is Assistant Director & Associate Fellow at the Institute of Chinese Studies (ICS), Delhi.
+Madhurima Nundy is Assistant Director & Fellow at the Institute of Chinese Studies (ICS), Delhi.
 She holds a PhD in Public Health from the Centre of Social Medicine and Community Health, Jawaharlal Nehru University, New Delhi.
 She completed her MPhil from the same Centre.
 Before joining ICS she was Senior Programme Coordinator at the Public Health Resource Network and has been a Technical Consultant with the National Commission on Macroeconomics and Health.
 Her areas of interest include studying different health service systems, health policies and inequalities in health.
 She has several publications to her name.

 This analysis places the recent developments in health policy in India and China in the context of the departure from the principles and design that informed the Primary Health Care (PHC) approach in 1978.